iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

   * State Controller Address Unlock Condition
   * Governor Address Unlock Condition

 Consuming an Alias Output in a transaction means that the alias is transitioned into the next state.
-The current state is defined as the consumed alias output, while the next state is defined as the **alias output with the same explicit `Alias ID` on the output side**.
+The current state is defined as the consumed Alias Output, while the next state is defined as the **Alias Output with the same explicit `Alias ID` on the output side**.
 There are two types of transitions: `state transition` and `governance transition`.

 All outputs include an `Unlock Conditions` property.
 This feature defines how the output can be unlocked and spent.
 The Alias Output supports two types of unlock conditions that can be set: the state controller and governor.
 Each of these can be either an Ed25519 Address, Alias Address or an NFT Address.
 An Alias Output can have at most one of each unlock condition.